Culloden, Highland: History

 Culloden village was originally made up of estate houses attached to Culloden House.
 Historic buildings include Culloden House itself, which is now a hotel, the Culloden stables, now rebuilt as holiday homes, and the historic tithe barn which is now the Barn Church.
 Additional interesting buildings nearby include the Loch Lann Kennels, the Doocot and the ice house.
 In the 1960s an area near the historic village was drained for a council housing project, including Culloden Stores, Culloden Academy and Duncan Forbes Primary School, named after the Forbeses of Culloden, who owned Culloden House from 1626 to 1897.
 More recent private housing developments have since grown up around it.
-Culloden House is now a luxury country house hotel.
+Culloden House is now an hotel.

 The parish of Culloden includes three other communities: Balloch /bəˈlɒx/, Smithton and Westhill.
 Like Culloden, Balloch is a village of some antiquity.
 Smithton and Westhill are post-war housing developments.

 Battlefield of Culloden

 Today, the battlefield of Culloden is under the care of the National Trust for Scotland, and its visitors' centre is a huge tourist attraction.
 The National Trust for Scotland has built a visitor centre that includes an interactive battle experience with an immersion film battle room.
 The visitor centre was officially opened to the public on 16 April 2008 and received 209,011 visitors in 2019.